Baste2/Baste2/README.md

 - 👋 Hi, I’m @Baste2
 - 👀 I’m interested in ...
 Basketball
 - 🌱 I’m currently learning ...
-C++ and C
+C++ and Python
-- 💞️ I’m looking to collaborate on ... making a project in C
+- 💞️ I’m looking to collaborate on ... making a project in Python
 - 📫 How to reach me ... email me at sebastianvesperanza@gmail.com
 - 😄 Pronouns: ... he
 - ⚡ Fun fact: ...
 I can write in my both hands